ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/cuuimake/src/cuuimake.md

 As shown in the picture below, with Qt designer you can promote a base widget to a custom widget.
 If the promoted element is a cumbia widget, *cuuimake* must expand its constructor as well.

-\image html promote.png "Qt designer: promoting a widget"
+\image html promote1.png "Qt designer: promoting a widget"
-\image latex promote.eps "Qt designer: promoting a widget"
+\image latex promote1.eps "Qt designer: promoting a widget"

-The promoted class name is QuInputOutput, which is part of the library but at the moment of writing this document is not a plugin yet.
+The promoted class name is MyAttributeHistoryTree, which is not part of the library, is defined in the myattributehistory.h header and implemented in the myattributehistory.cpp file.

-The *ui* file has changed, so we need to run cuuimake once again.
-If we *make* the project, it wil complain with a message like this:

-\image html promote-error.png "make: error with promoted widgets"
-\image latex promote-error.eps "make: error with promoted widgets"
+If a promoted widget is detected by *cuuimake* in the *ui* file, its definition is searched among the files in the project.
+If the definition is found and recognised as a *cumbia* object, *cuuimake* is able to perform the necessary constructor expansion.

+If *cuuimake* is unable  to automatically expand the custom class, a build error will occur.
-That's because the Qt *designer* only generates code where constructors take only a parent QWidget argument.
-We need to tell *cuuimake* to *expand* the *QuInputOutput* custom widget.
-To accomplish this, create a file *cuuimake-quio.conf*. <strong>cuuimake will use all files with a name matching the pattern "cuuimake[.*].conf to apply additional expansion to the classes therein listed</strong>.
+To explicitly tell *cuuimake* that a widget needs to be expanded, you must  create a file *cuuimake-historytree.conf*.

+<strong>cuuimake will use all files with a name matching the pattern "cuuimake[.*].conf to apply additional
+expansion to the classes therein listed</strong>.

-Edit the *cuuimake-quio.conf* text file and add the following line:
+Edit the *cuuimake-historytree.conf* text file and add the following line:

 \code
-QuInputOutput,cumbiatango,CumbiaTango *,CuTReaderFactory,CuTWriterFactory
+MyAttributeHistoryTree,cumbiatango,CumbiaTango *,CuTReaderFactory
 \endcode

 Comment lines are allowed and start with a '#'.
 Comma separated fields:

- -# class name, \QuInputOutput
+ -# class name, MyAttributeHistoryTree
- -# "*engine*", or "*factory*" one of: *cumbiatango*, *cumbiaepics*, *cumbiapool* -# list of <strong>qualified</strong> parameter type names that have to be inserted into the cumbia-qtcontrols object constructor
+ -# "engine", or "factory" one of: *cumbiatango*, *cumbiaepics*, *cumbiapool* -# list of <strong>qualified</strong> parameter type names that have to be inserted into the cumbia-qtcontrols object constructor
  (*<strong>qualified</strong> class names*, as defined in the main class header file, if the project has been generated with *qumbiaappwizard*)